-Dr. Walker is a Professor in the Departments of Emergency Medicine and Family Medicine in the School of Medicine at Queen’s University in Kingston, Ont., where he is cross-appointed to the School of Policy Studies at Queen's University.
-He is a member of the Consultant Staff at Kingston Health Sciences Centre.
+David M.C.
+Walker is Professor in the Department of Emergency Medicine at the School of Medicine at Queen’s University in Kingston, Ont., where he is cross-appointed to the School of Policy Studies.
+He is a member of the consultant staff at Kingston Health Sciences Centre (KHSC).

-Born in England, Dr. Walker attended Harrow School then immigrated to Canada in 1965.
-He graduated as MD from Queen’s University in Kingston in 1971, was certified in Internal Medicine and was awarded Fellowship in the Royal College of Physicians and Surgeons in 1975.
+Born in England, Dr. Walker attended Harrow School then immigrated to Canada.
+He graduated with an MD from Queen’s and was certified in internal medicine.
+He was awarded Fellowship of the Royal College of Physicians and Surgeons of Canada in 1975.

-Dr. Walker has been President of the Canadian Association of Emergency Physicians, President of the College of Physicians and Surgeons of Ontario, Chair of the Council of Ontario Faculties of Medicine and served government (by order in council) as Chair, Expert Panel on SARS and Infectious Disease Control, as inaugural Board Chair of the Ontario Agency for Health Promotion and Protection (Public Health Ontario) and as advisor to Ministers of Health on policy areas concerning public health and ageing, and more recently to the Auditor General of Ontario and Ontario’s Long-Term Care COVID-19 Commission.
+Dr. Walker has been President of the Canadian Association of Emergency Physicians, President of the College of Physicians and Surgeons of Ontario and Chair of the Council of Ontario Faculties of Medicine.
+He has served government (by Order in Council) as Chair of the Expert Panel on SARS and Infectious Disease Control.
+He served as inaugural Board Chair of the Ontario Agency for Health Protection and Promotion (Public Health Ontario), and as an advisor to ministers of health on policy areas concerning public health and ageing, and more recently to the Auditor General of Ontario and Ontario’s Long-Term Care COVID-19 Commission.

 At Queen’s, Dr. Walker chaired the Principal’s Commission on Mental Health as well as the coordination and planning for the university’s 175th anniversary, served for three years as interim executive director of the School of Policy Studies and, most recently, was Special Advisor to Principal Patrick Deane on COVID-19.

 He chairs the Frontenac, Lennox & Addington Ontario Health Team’s Transitional Leadership Collaborative and teaches in the schools of medicine and policy studies at Queen’s.